ese5160/a14g-final-submission-t14-humidifierz/README.md

 ### Prototype Learnings
-What lessons did you learn by building and testing this prototype?
-If you had to build this device again, what would you do differently?

 Don't put electronic components too densely, may need place to improve circuitry.Cables and batteries need to be considered when designing the model of the device.

 I might design the board shape based on the desired shape of the device.

 ### Next Steps
-What steps are needed to finish or improve this project?

 Need to find a waterproof container for the water.
 Obviously, the 3D printed material is not waterproof, and we simply added a plastic film to the inside, which didn't work very well.
 Add more features, show time, debug mode, etc.

 ### Takeaways from ESE5160
-What did you learn in ESE5160 through the lectures, assignments, and this course-long prototyping project?

 We learned a lot, such as circuit design, layout design, programming, the use of various sensors, SPI, I2C, UART, FREEROTS, and so on!

 ### Project Links